 Should a student withdraw from any or all courses (officially or unofficially), his/her aid may be adjusted in accordance with federal and state and institutional regulations.
 Tuition and other charges will be adjusted according to the institution's refund policy.
 Withdrawal could impact aid that has been awarded for tuition and living expenses.
 Our full Withdrawal Policy is available under the Policies section of our website at www.centenaryuniversity.edu/finaid.
-To initiate a withdrawal, a "Withdrawal Form" must be completed with the Office of Student Life.
-Please contact the Office of Student Life at 908-852-1400, ext.
-4291, to complete the withdrawal form.
+To initiate a withdrawal, a "Withdrawal Form" must be completed with the Student Success Coach.
+Please contact the Student Success Coach at 908-852-1400 ext.
+2380 or the Academic Success Office, to complete the withdrawal form.